codefresh-io/cap-docs.codefresh.io/_docs/pipelines/workflows.md

   %}

-#### Workflow steps
+#### Visualizing workflow steps

 View the connection between steps in the workflow, the status of each step, and additional information for the step.

 * Visualize the entire flow, starting with the Argo Events that triggered the workflow, followed by the steps in the workflow itself.
+* Isolate failed steps to troubleshoot them

-* View detailed information on a step in a convenient pull-out panel.
+* View detailed information on a step in a pull-out panel.
 Easily copy paths for attributes from event payloads, view logs for pods, and download artifacts.

 {% include image.html
   lightbox="true"